-Work From H
+Work From Home

-You could work from home part-time with a second job doing online opportunities such as writing, research, creating websites, or doing anything of interest people are willing to pay for services.
+You could work a second part-time job from home doing online tasks such as writing, researching, creating websites, or doing anything of interest people are willing to pay for services.

 Get Equipment Used or at a Low Rate

-Take Advantage of Free S
+Take Advantage of Free Software

-Buy in B
+Buy in Bulk

 Invest in Yourself

-Additional Tips for Saving and I
+Additional Tips for Saving Money On Your New Business